h4cc/awesome-elixir/README.md

 * [Phoenix for Rails Developers](http://www.phoenixforrailsdevelopers.com) - This book shows how Rails developers can benefit from their existing knowledge to learn Phoenix.
 By Elvio Vicosa (2017).
 * [Phoenix in Action](https://manning.com/books/phoenix-in-action) - builds on your existing web dev skills, teaching you the unique benefits of Phoenix along with just enough Elixir to get the job done.
 By Geoffrey Lessel (2017).
 * [Phoenix Inside Out](https://shankardevy.com/phoenix-book/) - The goal of this series is to enable you as a Confident Phoenix developer.
 There are 3 different editions to address varied needs of devs jumping into Phoenix.
-* [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).
+* [Programming Elixir 1.6](https://pragprog.com/titles/elixir16/) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).
-* [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, José Valim and Bruce Tate (2015).
+* [Programming Phoenix 1.4](https://pragprog.com/titles/phoenix14/) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, José Valim and Bruce Tate (2015).
 * [The Beam Book](https://happi.github.io/theBeamBook/) - A description of the Erlang Runtime System ERTS and the virtual Machine BEAM.
 * [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
-* [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).
+* [Études for Elixir](https://www.oreilly.com/library/view/etudes-for-elixir/9781491917640/) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).

 ## Cheat Sheets
 *Useful Elixir-related cheat sheets.*